 Two private schools also offer elementary and secondary education to students within the city limits.

 Starkville Academy has many extracurricular activities for students.
 The band program has received all superior scores since 1995.
-In addition, students have the opportunity to participate in many sports programs, such as football, basketball, baseball, fast-pitch softball, soccer, track, tennis, cross country, and swimming.
-Cheerleading and dance teams are also a part of the extracurricular offerings.
+In addition, students have the opportunity to participate in many sports programs, such as football (high school, junior high, and pee wee), basketball (high school, junior high, and pee wee), baseball, fast-pitch softball, soccer, track, tennis, cross country, and swimming (high school & elementary), cheer, archery, golf, and dance.

 Accolades and Awards